QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-Tax-Smoothing Interpretation of Continuous-State Gaussian Model
+Continuous-State Gaussian Model
 ----------------------------------------------------------------

-In the tax-smoothing interpretation of the  complete markets consumption-smoothing model with a continuous state space that we presented in the lecture :doc:`consumption smoothing with complete and incomplete markets<smoothing>`, we simply relabel variables.
+To construct a tax-smoothing version of the  complete markets consumption-smoothing model with a continuous state space that we presented in the lecture :doc:`consumption smoothing with complete and incomplete markets<smoothing>`, we simply relabel variables.

 Thus,  a government  faces a sequence of budget constraints